singh-man/books/crackingTheCoding/12_cAndC++.md

 ---

 A smart pointer is the same as a normal pointer, but it provides safety via automatic memory management.
 It avoids issues like dangling pointers, memory leaks and allocation failures.
-The smart pointer must main­ tain a single reference count for all references to a given object.
+The smart pointer must maintain a single reference count for all references to a given object.

 This is one of those problems that seems at first glance pretty overwhelming, especially if you're  not a C++ expert.
 One useful way to approach the problem is to divide the problem into two parts: (1) outline  the pseudocode and approach and then (2) implement the detailed code.

-In terms of the approach, we need a reference count variable that is incremented when we add a new refer­ ence to the object and decremented when we remove a reference.
+In terms of the approach, we need a reference count variable that is incremented when we add a new reference to the object and decremented when we remove a reference.
 The code should look something like the below pseudocode:

 ```c
 1	template   <class  T>  class SmartPointer {